sarah-amalia/sarahpage/src/pages/blogs/faqs.md

 <details>
 <summary>What is this site?</summary>

-I called this site as my personal space for sharing my life activtiesas I grow my career.
+I called this site as my personal space for sharing my life activties as I grow my career.

 </details>